TadavomnisT/Free_Books-Documents/Articles/3-XSS-XSRF-En/3-XSS-XSRF-En.md

 ## Issues related to this Article

-This free and open-source article is available in [Free Books/Documents](https://github.com/TadavomnisT/Free_Books-Documents) repository with the following link:
+This free and open-source article is available at [Free Books/Documents](https://github.com/TadavomnisT/Free_Books-Documents) repository with the following link:

 https://github.com/TadavomnisT/Free_Books-Documents/tree/main/Articles/3-XSS-XSRF-En
 * [What is the Difference Between XSS and XSRF?](https://github.com/TadavomnisT/Free_Books-Documents/tree/main/Articles/3-XSS-XSRF-En)